kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 #### Example 3: How the proposed API solves the problem

-With `compatibilityGroups`, the driver declares that MIG devices belong to the `"mig"` group and MPS devices belong to the `"mps"` group.
+With `compatibilityGroups`, the driver declares that MIG devices belong to the `mig` group and MPS devices belong to the `mps` group.
 The scheduler enforces that devices sharing a counter set must share at least one compatibility group.